Thientvu/codepath-prework/README.md

      +   "<"!-- import the webpage's javascript file --">"
      +   "<"script src="/script.js" defer>"<"/script>
      + "<"/head>
++ How do I remove the delay in loading the images for the buttons when starting the game?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 + If I had a few more hours to work on this project, I would spend them working on the appearance of the game and